-I recently read this article in Time magazine on Mark Zuckerberg that I found particularly outrageous.
+When I read this article in Time magazine (2014) on Mark Zuckerberg I found the journalists opinions about Zuckerberg particularly outrageous.

 Zuckerberg's mission is to get every human being online.
 However, the journalist Lev Grossman, did nothing but criticize Zuckerberg for his lack of social graces.

 Grossman criticized Zuckerberg for not being playful.
 He exclaimed that causal conversation is supposed to be fun but Zuckerberg comes off as aggressive and impatient with slow ordinary speech.

 OMG!
 We don't do social niceties.

-He said Zuckerberg's conversation style is less about social interaction than about swapping information as rapidly as possible.
+He said Zuckerberg's conversation style is less about social interaction and instead about swapping information as rapidly as possible.
 Yep!
 Get to the point!

 Also, Zuckerberg's short answers to questions don't make for good sound bites or word count quotas.
 In other words Zuckerberg isn't up to shooting the shit with a suit.
 He just wanted to get to the point and get back to work.

 Grossman points out that someone who wants to shape the social lives of the planet should have a better sense of human nature.

-I think that someone is a little hurt he didn't get to become friends with the 14th richest guy in the world.
+I think that someone is a little hurt he didn't get to become friends with one of the richest guy in the world.